-Configuration Pin 15 of J1 for 70-2420-() Processor Pin 37 of P2 for 700-00185-() Processor Condition Avidyne 1⁄2 3ATI Traffic display/controller (Allows access to deselect the Ground Mode) Not jumpered Not jumpered Automatic, encoder- based Ground mode on startup is available.
+Configuration Pin 15 of J1 for 70-2420-( ) Processor Pin 37 of P2 for 700-00185-( ) Processor Condition Avidyne / 2 3ATI Traffic display/controller (Allows access to deselect the Ground Mode) Not jumpered Not jumpered Automatic, encoder- based Ground mode on startup is available.
 Avidyne/Ryan Multi-Hazard Display (MHD) with RS-232 connection (Allows access to deselect the Ground Mode) Not jumpered Not jumpered Automatic, encoder- based Ground mode on startup is available.
 RS-232 Display that allows access to deselect the Ground Mode Not jumpered Not jumpered Automatic, encoder- based Ground mode on startup is available.
 Any ARINC-429 display connection Jumpered Jumpered Automatic, encoder- based Ground mode on startup is disabled.
 No Display at all Jumpered Jumpered Automatic, encoder- based Ground mode on startup is disabled.
-RS-232 Display that does not allow access to deselect the Ground Mode Jumpered Jumpered Automatic, encoder- based Ground mode on startup is disabled.

-Table 7: No Display/Controller Jumper Configuration Table.
+Table 8: No Display/Controller Jumper Configuration Table.

-1.18.
+1.21.
 PIN ASSIGNMENTS